watermark-light

 • A field visit report by an independent consultant;

-• Voluntarily written statements by a landowner, contents of which were further corroborated by a statement given by a local ward councillor;
+• Voluntarily written statements by a landowner, the contents of which were further corroborated by a statement given by a local ward councillor;

 • Board meeting minutes by landowner companies; and